ksg604/walking-school-bus/app/src/ReadMe.txt

 ReadMe:

+[15]
-[15] User Information
+User Information:
-   - Able to see and edit info on self
+able to see and edit info on self
-[click gear on top right hand side]
+[click gear on the top right to see and edit user information]

-   - Able to see and edit info on my children
+able to see and edit info on my children
-[click "my kids", swipe left, click open, select update in bottom left]
+[click "my kids", then swipe left.
+Click open again to select update at bottom left]

+[15]
-[15] Walking Groups
+Walking Groups:
 App supports the following two features, for the below list of users:
 a) can see names of members of group, and
-[navigate to groups, swipe left click open, can view group members]
+[navigate to groups and swipe left to click open, user can view group members from there.]

 b) can see detailed info (names, phone number, ...) of parents of children in the group.
-[swipe left on a member's name click open, on bottom left click view monitors to view parents']
+[User can swipe left on a member's name.
+Then click open, user could find it on bottom left.
+Click view monitors to view parents']

-[this can ALSO be navigated to similiarily from the "my kids menu"]
+[this can ALSO be navigated to similarly from the "my kids menu"]

 [30] On Walk Features